Deewiant/Mycology/readme.txt

 Mycology changelog:
 -------------------

+	2008-11-15    - ) with a negative count wasn't actually tested, ( was used
+	                both times.
 	2008-10-17    - If o doesn't work, it is reported that i in binary mode will not be tested.
 	2008-09-21    - Fixed a misalignment in the fingerprint loading code.